BosEriko/dotfiles/README.md

 Close Spectacle's preferences and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
 Be sure to set Dash and Contexts to dark mode after installing them!

 That's it!
-You can now open Hyper or Visual Studio Code.
+You can now open Hyper or VSCodium.

 ## Note
 I also have some [Chrome Extensions](markdown/chrome-extensions.md), [Apps](markdown/apps.md) and [Games](markdown/games.md) that I frequently use.